Angela Redish: "Why didn't Canada have a banking crisis in 2008 (or in 1930, or 1907)?" (2015)

 A major area of Redish's research revolves around the financial system and monetary economics.
 Together with Hugh Rockoff, a professor of economics at Rutgers University, and Michael D. Bordo, Redish analyzes Canada's position as an outlier in the 2008 financial crisis that engulfed the entirety of the US banking system as well as many other significant European countries.
-Redish along with Bordo and Rockoff strongly argue that the structure of financial systems is path-dependent and the source of the relative stability within the Canadian banks in the recent financial crisis came from Canada's distinct financial structure which involved innate Canadian conservatism and superior Canadian regulation.
+Redish along with Bordo and Rockoff strongly argue that the structure of financial systems is path-dependent and the source of the relative stability within the Canadian banks in the 2008 financial crisis came from Canada's distinct financial structure which involved innate Canadian conservatism and superior Canadian regulation.

 Unlike the United States, Canada's Federal government was given the power to charter and regulate banks.
 In the United States, the Constitution did not unambiguously give the Federal government power over banking.
 Upon examining her findings, Redish concludes that in the US unregulated or lightly regulated sectors of the financial system (shadow banking system) proved to be the source of majority of their trouble.
 Despite reforms, the fundamental structural weaknesses of the U.S. financial system, a fragmented banking system, regulated by a patchwork of regulatory agencies, it survived unharmed.

 Redish argues that the growth of the shadow banking system along with an ideological turn toward lesser regulated markets and political clout of regulated industries achieved through lobbying and campaign contributions were the prominent causes of the various failures of the US banking system.
-The consequence was that the systemic risk that led to the financial crisis of 2007 - 2008.
+The consequence was that the systemic risk that led to the 2008 financial crisis.
 However, the Canadian concentrated banking system that had evolved by the end of the twentieth century had absorbed the key sources of systemic risk—the mortgage market and investment banking—and was tightly regulated by one overarching regulator.